deep-entertainment/safehouse/design/gdd.md

 She inspects the hook with the magnifying glass and finds hemp fibres.
 Slowly she realizes, that somebody tries to scare her and that the noose actually *was* there on the evening of day 1.

 She wants to investigate if somebody left fingerprints there.
-She suspects *REBECA*.
+She suspects [rebeca](characters/rebeca.md).

 #### Morning

-[[marjorie]] and *CALVIN* sit and eat breakfast. *REBECA* is at the now open cupboard in the living room. *CALVIN* tells her to join them, to which she reluctantly agrees to.
+[marjorie](characters/marjorie.md) and [calvin](characters/calvin.md) sit and eat breakfast. [rebeca](characters/rebeca.md) is at the now open cupboard in the living room. [calvin](characters/calvin.md) tells her to join them, to which she reluctantly agrees to.
 She leaves the cupboard open.

-As they are eating, [[marjorie]] tries to grill *REBECA* to find out wether she tries to scare her.
-At the same time, *REBECA* tries to test Calvin to find out more.
-They get into an argument. *CALVIN* gets in between them and something he says triggers something in *REBECA*, so she backs off and tells him that she will go shopping and leaves (the cupboard is still open)
+As they are eating, [marjorie](characters/marjorie.md) tries to grill [rebeca](characters/rebeca.md) to find out wether she tries to scare her.
+At the same time, [rebeca](characters/rebeca.md) tries to test Calvin to find out more.
+They get into an argument. [calvin](characters/calvin.md) gets in between them and something he says triggers something in [rebeca](characters/rebeca.md), so she backs off and tells him that she will go shopping and leaves (the cupboard is still open)

-After breakfast, [[marjorie]] again takes the dishes to the kitchen.
+After breakfast, [marjorie](characters/marjorie.md) again takes the dishes to the kitchen.
 She wonders why the supplies seem to be fully stocked.

 In the trash she finds a make-up brush.

 She additionally gathers adhesive tape from a drawer in the hall, and the fingerprint powder from the unlocked cupboard.

-As she's back in her room after getting all the things, *BRIANNA* arrives and she is interrupted.
+As she's back in her room after getting all the things, [brianna](characters/brianna.md) arrives and she is interrupted.

 #### Noon

-*BRIANNA* visits and [[marjorie]] questions her about *REBECA*.
+[brianna](characters/brianna.md) visits and [marjorie](characters/marjorie.md) questions her about [rebeca](characters/rebeca.md).

 #### Evening

-In the meantime, *REBECA* is back. [[marjorie]] gets the fingerprints from the hook and tricks *REBECA* into drinking from a glass that [[marjorie]] snatches and gets her fingerprints off.
+In the meantime, [rebeca](characters/rebeca.md) is back. [marjorie](characters/marjorie.md) gets the fingerprints from the hook and tricks [rebeca](characters/rebeca.md) into drinking from a glass that [marjorie](characters/marjorie.md) snatches and gets her fingerprints off.

 She compares the fingerprints, and they match.
-She's now convinced that *REBECA* is trying to scare her.
+She's now convinced that [rebeca](characters/rebeca.md) is trying to scare her.

 ### Day 4

 #### Early morning

-[[marjorie]] wakes up to the sound of a fight.
-She walks down to find *CALVIN* shooting *REBECA*. *CALVIN* turns around and comes at her.
+[marjorie](characters/marjorie.md) wakes up to the sound of a fight.
+She walks down to find [calvin](characters/calvin.md) shooting [rebeca](characters/rebeca.md). [calvin](characters/calvin.md) turns around and comes at her.
 In fear, she turns around and runs into her room and pushes a cupboard in front of her door.

-*CALVIN* first tries to sweet-talk her, but ultimatively looses his nerves and screams at her.
+[calvin](characters/calvin.md) first tries to sweet-talk her, but ultimatively looses his nerves and screams at her.
 He shoots and pushes against the door.
-The cupboard moves and the door opens. *CALVIN* comes in, but is gunned down by the wounded *REBECA*, who breaks down.
+The cupboard moves and the door opens. [calvin](characters/calvin.md) comes in, but is gunned down by the wounded [rebeca](characters/rebeca.md), who breaks down.

 ### Day 5

 #### Afternoon

-[[marjorie]] sits with *BRIANNA*.
-They talk about *CALVIN*.
-In the end, [[marjorie]] confirms to *BRIANNA* that she will appear in court and make her testimony.
+[marjorie](characters/marjorie.md) sits with [brianna](characters/brianna.md).
+They talk about [calvin](characters/calvin.md).
+In the end, [marjorie](characters/marjorie.md) confirms to [brianna](characters/brianna.md) that she will appear in court and make her testimony.

 The end.